 According to Dr. Elsey’s—the company behind the #OrangeInside campaign to help lost indoor cats return home—fewer than 5% of missing indoor cats will ever return to their owners.

-If your cat slips out of the house and wanders away from home, they could pass through dozens of backyards before anyone considers that this solo cat might have a human family wondering where they went.
+If your cat slips out and wanders away from home, he could pass through dozens of backyards before anyone considers that this solo cat might have a human family wondering where he went.

 When cats get into a tight spot, a breakaway buckle ensures that the collar won’t twist and tighten as they struggle.
-Never choose a cat collar with a traditional belt-style buckle or other non-breakaway design.
+They offer quick release in an emergency situation.
+Never choose a cat collar with a traditional belt-style buckle or another non-breakaway clasp design.

 In addition to a breakaway buckle, some cat collars feature elastic segments for flexibility.